Spark Innovators / Seed Funding

 Spark sees that it is the people and not just a good idea that make meaningful improvements a success.
 If you have noticed a problem and whether you have an idea already or not, if you are interested in learning about how to use healthcare design principals to improve your unit/hospital/etc. we want to hear from you / your group.

 After learning about design and innovation, Spark Innovators will have the opportunity to pitch for micro-funding for their own project to get it started (up to €3,000 available per individual or group).

-Applications for individual and group projects opening soon!
+Applications for individual and group projects open in March

-We welcome ideas for a range of innovations, from process improvements to the introduction of new devices.
-Preference is given to smaller projects which are feasible, bring value your service and have the potential to be scaled up.
+We welcome ideas from a range of innovators, all nursing and midwifery, allied health professionals and doctors are encouraged to apply.
+We want to help you to develop solutions from process improvements to the introduction of new devices.
+Preference is given to those who show enthusiasm for bringing about positive change and making meaningful improvements where you work.
+We will help you in developing your projects which are affordable, feasible, bring value your service and have the potential to be scaled up.
 Funding is awarded on a once-off basis.

-Spark Seed Funding has previously been used to support:
+Spark Funding has previously been awarded to support:

 There are three steps involved in Spark Seed Funding: